cpittet/ada-teamphilippe/index.md

 ---
-layout: home
+layout: page
-title: Opinions in news and success of Meta (or Mark Zuckerberg)
+title: Opinions in News and Mark Zuckerberg success
 subtitle: Data Story
 ---
+Do we put an image on the whole width behind the title ?
 ---
 # Skeleton
 # Abstract & introduction (Feez)